 Whether you’re using Square’s API or one of our partners, accepting eCommerce payments is a great way to establish or grow your business.
 It’s also important to take additional precautions on these types of orders to prevent fraud and disputes.
 Even a successful payment could be from a card that hasn’t yet been reported as stolen or compromised.

 Be Cautious of Requests for Immediate or Expedited Shipping

 Additionally you can check to see if the shipping address is a private address.
 Mail drop locations such as UPS stores, and freight forwarders, are commonly associated with fraud and we do not recommend shipping to them.

 Be Cautious of Large Orders for Expensive or Rarely Purchased Items

 If the order seems out of the ordinary or too good to be true, you may want to request additional information from the buyer about their order.

-Double Check the Billing Address with the Shipping Address
+Double-Check the Billing Address against the Shipping Address

 If the addresses are not near each other or are in a different state or country, it may be an indication that your customer is not the cardholder.

 If you’re shipping a product, make sure to keep the tracking information and a signed delivery receipt showing goods delivered to the cardholder’s billing address.